gts-conqueror/Rhandum_Archive_of_Talents/CONTRIBUTING.md

 Thank you for your interest in contributing to the **Rhandum Townhall** design archive.

-This project welcomes community insight, discussion, and creative sparks—while preserving **clear authorship boundaries** and a unified design vision.
+This project welcomes community insight, discussion, and creative sparks while preserving **clear authorship boundaries** and a unified design vision.

 ---